 7. Be Extremely Polite to Those Ticket Agents.

 You should always strive to be as calm and polite as humanly possible when interacting with a ticket agent at the airport.
 Even if it seems they aren’t being particularly nice to you.
 Agents (and/or their supervisors) have quite a bit of discretion that can make your travels easier, or not.
 They have discretion as to whether they will overlook a bag that’s a couple of pounds overweight, whether and how you’ll be accommodated for a missed flight or connection, and whether to apply other additional fees that may be applicable.

 8. Extra Snacks

 Pack extra snacks.
-Either pack some in your carry on or grab some at the airport after you clear security.
+Either pack some in your carry-on or grab some at the airport after you clear security.
 Pack snacks even if you’re expecting to be served food on board.
 There are any number of reasons why you could not be offered food on a timeline that fits your needs.
-Beverage and food service may get delayed due to turbulence.
-They may run out of stuff And you’ll want to have something to appease hungry tummies.
+Beverage and food services may get delayed due to turbulence.
+They may run out of stuff.
+Whatever the reason, you’ll want to have something to appease hungry tummies.

 9. Fragile Is As Fragile Does

 You may often see as a potential travel hack, the advice to mark your luggage as fragile (even if it’s not) so that it comes out first, or otherwise receives better treatment.